not-voyadger/MoodAI/README.md

 ## Recent additions

 - Continual training implemented.
 Now, after each training weights are being added to a model, not rewriting the whole model like a previous version.
+- Model architecture modified, Residual blocks added to help the network preserve important features and train deeper layers more effectively.
+The input size of the first FC layer was corrected to match the flattened output of the convolutional layers.

 ---